Scofray Nana Yaw Yeboah: Education

 Scofray attended the St. Dominic's Catholic School in Adweso for his basic education in 1995.

 From January 1996 to December 1998, he attended Koforidua Senior High Technical School in Koforidua, Ghana.
 He had served as the president of the old students association up until 2020.
 He proceeded to the City and Guilds of London Institute, where he studied microcomputer technology and electrical-electronics engineering.
 He is a certified professional trainer by IAPPD United Kingdom.

 In May 2021, he obtained a certificate in ontological mindfulness and ecological coaching from Ideal Coaching Global, San Francisco, California-USA.

 In 2022, he completed his certificate training in mBIT Master Coaching from the NeuroCoach Institute in South Africa.
 He holds Graduate Diploma in Management Studies and Advanced Diploma in Leadership studies from the Institute of Commercial Management (ICM) in UK.
 He is a member of National Society of Black Engineers.

 Career

 Yeboah works in different fields like; he is a brand expert, corporate trainer and the lead consultant at Zoweh Global Consult.
 In 2024, he became the world's first black professional mBIT trainer in Africa.

 Currently, he is the president of the International Coaching Federation (ICF), Ghana Chapter.
-The ICF is the largest and most credible professional coaching body in the world.
+The ICF is the largest professional coaching body in the world.
 In 2025, he became Ghana's first International Coaching Federation's (ICF) Master Certified Coach (MCC) with over 3500 hours of coaching.